Understanding the Relationship between Depression and Sleep

 What is Depression?

-There are many Bolus out there.
-But are they all depressed?
-Understanding the relationship between sleep and depression can help you spot red flags early, get help, and take action to aid quick recovery.
+Millions navigate paths like Bolu’s, burdened by the invisible weight of a condition often misunderstood.
+The line between sadness and depression, though, can feel blurred, leaving many questioning the depths of their despair.
+Understanding the relationship between sleep and depression can help you spot red flags early, get help, and take action to aid quick recovery

+Depression isn’t simply prolonged sadness, a lingering shadow from a difficult experience.
 Depression is a common mental health condition that negatively affects how you act, feel, and think.
 It must be separated from the sadness which may result from a loss.
 This is important because it is common to hear people say ‘I am depressed’ when they are simply sad.
 Grieving is normal.
 The feeling will likely pass and wane in intensity, but with depression, it doesn’t.
+It’s a persistent unwelcome guest that refuses to leave, obscuring joy and casting darkness over even the most mundane tasks.

-According to the American Psychiatric Association, it is characterized by perpetual sadness, loss of interest in previously pleasurable activities, appetite change, fatigue, and also trouble sleeping (insomnia), or excessive sleeping (hypersomnia).
+The American Psychiatric Association paints a stark picture: it is characterized by perpetual sadness, loss of interest in previously pleasurable activities, appetite change, and fatigue.
+Sleep, too, becomes a battleground, with either restless insomniac nights or engulfing hypersomnia stealing precious hours.

 The Road that Leads to Depression